fredwise/PM_timeline/README.md

 See https://medium.com/p/a6a4ac998710

+In  this repository you'll find:
-Standalone R script
+* Standalone ggplot R script

-R script for Power BI
+* ggplot R script for Power BI

-script.R for use in PowerBI Custom Visual Build
+* _script.R_ for use in PowerBI Custom Visual Build

-PBIX file with static ggplot and interactive plotly report pages
+* PBIX file with static ggplot and interactive plotly report pages